|

 is jostled around in your pocket.
 The result is that you can accidentally change the mode.
 I ruined a set of pictures

+this way, thinking I was in Program mode when I was in Shutter Priority.
 Like the DP1, the LX3 has a lens that doesn't retract into the camera and requires a removable

 lens cap rather than an integrated lens cap.
 However, unlike the DP1, the LX3 has an integrated attachment point for

+a keeper strap.
+It's amazing how much of an advantage in convenience this small difference makes.
 In terms of size, the LX3 and DP1 are very similar.
 However, the LX3 is just a tiny bit

 less thick than the DP1.
 If you look at the picture above comparing the two, the difference doesn't seem like much,